Last Updated November 11, 2022

 The Old McKenzie Highway is closed in the winter and spring and typically re-opens mid-June.
 Cyclists take note: there’s usually a several-week window before that when the road is open to bicycle traffic but not cars.
 The result is some of the most beautiful touring you’ll find anywhere, without having to dodge any cars whatsoever.
 Mind you, the climb is quite steep from the west side, where a series of switchbacks will test the meddle of beginning and intermediate cyclists.

-26 miles may be some hardcore thru-hikers’ idea of a morning jaunt, but if you’re an average hiker, you’ll probably want to make an overnighter of it.
+26 miles may be some hardcore thru-hikers’ idea of a day hike, but if you’re an average hiker, you’ll probably want to make an overnighter of it.
 Go from the lower trailhead to the upper trailhead and back, and you can make it a nice multi-day 50 mile-plus trip.

 If you’re looking for solitude, on the other hand, you’ll likely find it in the trail’s lower section.
 While the highway is close by, you likely won’t even be able to hear it over the roar of the river.
-Just avoid hitting the upper section on the weekend if possible.
+Just avoid hitting the upper section on the weekend if you’re looking to avoid crowds.

 Plenty of side trails lead to decent campsites on the lower section, though the going gets a bit rougher in the upper section, where the terrain turns more volcanic.
 Trail Bridge Campground does have one free backpacker’s spot open while it’s closed to the public during work on the nearby dam.
 The Cold Water Cove Campground just off of Clear Lake is also an option for overnighting.

-All in all, the McKenzie River Trail is an underrated destination for backpackers who aren’t necessarily looking to be out deep in the backcountry.
+All in all, the McKenzie River Trail is an underrated hiking destination if you aren’t necessarily looking to be out deep in the backcountry.
 While you’ll be sharing the trail with plenty of mountain bikers, horses are not allowed on the trail.
 That means you’ll be able to devote your full attention to the flora and fauna around you rather than be on the constant lookout for horse poop.

 Mountain Biking the McKenzie River Trail